 Do more real-world tests with the system before committing to it.

 I wanted to have a vertical-standing picture-frame-looking system.
 Well, the thermal cooling on that motherboard would simply not do the job when mounted vertically!
 The CPU temperature would not dissipate and the fan kept working at the full speed (the cooling rig was even too hot to the touch!)
 When placed horizontally, the cooling worked fine.
 I had to make a last-minute design change to lay the whole thing horizontally and only mount the LVDS panel vertically.
 So now, it does look like a laptop it started with, but at least it is not thermally compromised.

 Use screws, not glue or tape.

-Originally I meant to use a double-sticky tape to tape the LVDS panel to the acrylic giving it a clean look.
+Originally I meant to use double-sticky tape to tape the LVDS panel to the acrylic giving it a clean look.
 That worked.
 Well, for two days, at least; the panel went down as the tape simply detached.
 Ended up using small screws jammed between the outer edges of a panel and slim panel metal brackets that just happen to be there.
 The screws are very short so they don't poke out from the front face of the acrylic and the mount is very tight and firm.
-I am very happy how that one turned out.
+I am very happy with how that one turned out.

 Mouse or touch-screen?